KhAlamdar11/ReynoldsSwarmSim/README.md

 </table>

-Note: This project combines theoretical concepts with practical application, shedding light on the dynamics of robotic swarms and their potential in simulated environ- ments.
+Note: This project combines theoretical concepts with practical applications, shedding light on the dynamics of robotic swarms and their potential in simulated environments.
 Video results are provided to illustrate the findings. [here ](https://www.youtube.com/playlist?list=PLEhDw-EN_WqGiUwWmusO_4fW-CWt7HmLE)and [here.](https://www.youtube.com/playlist?list=PL_eKUkXsvo0Y0a8hcg0ggh9Zck--EYpBf)

 ## Table of Contents